Code-Institute-Submissions/Touchdown/testing.md

 ### **Client Story Testing:**
 1. As a new user of Touchdown, I want to easily navigate the site:
-    * The navigation menu in displayed in the topr right corner of the screen allows the user to navigate throught the site.
+    * The navigation menu, displayed in the top-right corner of the screen, allows the user to navigate throughout the site.

     <img src="https://github.com/DanielBradford/Touchdown/blob/b46fa48f7d303a42bab270d5c04126052526b47d/assets/images/screenshots/ScreenshotMenu.png" alt="screenshot of navigation menu">